amypeniston/explain-it-slowly/README.md

 **How do I explain that I'm a designer, not a developer?**

-**How do I tell the client that their logo/color scheme looks crappy?**
+**How do I tell the client that their logo/color scheme looks like crap?**

+**How do I convince the client not to have music, clip art or gifs on their website?**

 ######[[⬆]](#toc) <a name='development'>Development:</a>